mila-andreani/climate-change-dataset/README.md

 </p>

 # Climate Change Projections Dataset

-Climate change stands as one of the defining challenges of the 21st century, with its far-reaching impacts permeating every facet of human existence.
-From altering weather patterns to exacerbating natural disasters, the consequences of a warming planet reverberate across ecosystems, economies, and societies worldwide.
+Climate change is shaping a  world different from the one that we are used to.
+The urgent need to adapt to this new reality and mitigate climate-related risks led to the implementation of numerous climate policies fostering the transition to a low-carbon economy.

+_...But what will happen if the climate targets won't be met?
+How will future socio-economic adaptations reshape the reality that we currently live in?_

-This dataset has been specifically created and used in my PhD thesis to assess the effects of such distruptive changes on the economic system by leveraging a novel machine learning algorithm developed in the same thesis and published here [^1].
+This dataset have been created to help researcher to make a little step towards answering these questions.
+This is part of my PhD thesis, in which a novel machine learning algorithm developed in the same dissertation [^1] has been used to assess the effects of the distruptive changes induced by climate shocks on the future economic system.

 [^1]: Andreani, Mila, Lea Petrella, and Nicola Salvati.
 "New advances in Regression Forests."
 Statistical Learning, Sustainability and Impact Evaluation.
 Pearson, 2023.
 1297-1302.

-In particular, the dataset amalgamates historical climate data with forward-looking projections derived from CMIP6 simulations[^2] in a longitudinal shape.
+In particular, the dataset amalgamates historical climate data with forward-looking projections derived from the Coupled Model Intercomparison Project Phase 6 (CMIP6) simulations [^2] in a longitudinal shape.
 Spanning the period from 1995 to 2100 and encompassing 210 countries, the dataset offers the possibility to researcher to assess the presence of climate-economic interactions.
 For each country-year observation, key climate variables such as temperature, precipitation, and extreme weather indices are included, alongside GDP per capita data sourced from the World Bank.
-Additionally, the dataset incorporates covariates representing historical values of projected climate variables, enabling researchers to explore the nuanced relationships between climate dynamics and economic outcomes.

 [^2]: GDP projected data: https://tntcat.iiasa.ac.at/SspDb/dsd?Action=htmlpage&page=citation,
 GDP historical data: https://data.worldbank.org/, Climate-related variables historical and projected data: https://climateknowledgeportal.worldbank.org

 # Dataset description and Code

 The dataset contains annual longitudinal data concerning climate-related variables and GDP.
-The folder **_'hist'_** contains historical data from 1995 to 2014 of 210 countries, whereas the folder **_'projections'_** contains annual projected data of the climate-related variables as formulated in the Coupled Model Intercomparison Project Phase 6 (CMIP6) from 2015 to 2100 under four different scenarios: SSP1, SSP2, SSP3, SSP5.
+The folder **_'hist'_** contains historical data from 1995 to 2014 of 210 countries, whereas the folder **_'projections'_** contains annual projected data of the climate-related variables as formulated in CMIP6 from 2015 to 2100 under four different scenarios: SSP1, SSP2, SSP3, SSP5.

 The dataset contains also the stationarised version of the historical and projected dataframes.